2026 Mickey’s Not So Scary Halloween Party Guide

 Beyond being a waste of money, the dessert party is a waste of time.
 There are just too many other great things to do at Mickey’s Not So Scary Halloween Party (it’s unlikely you can do all of the regular entertainment in a single night) to justify attending a dessert party.
 It’s just not worth taking the time from the regular awesome entertainment of the Halloween party to do this.
 Plus, the idea of another upcharge event within an upcharge event just makes us cringe.

 Arrive at 4 p.m., grab an event map for a refresher as to what is located where and entertainment showtimes, eat an early dinner, do an attraction or two, and knock out a couple of daytime PhotoPass Magic Shots for Halloween.
-Once 6 pm hits, it’s time to get ready to party, and time to initiate your Mickey’s Not So Scary Halloween Party attack-plan to do and see as much as you can.
+If you’re interested in ‘collecting’ all of the exclusive images during the event, see our Guide to ALL PhotoPass Magic Shots at Mickey’s Not So Scary Halloween Party.

 If at all possible, find a way to avoid trick or treating or save it until the end of the night.
 It is a major time drain, and you could buy a bag of candy yourself for like $3.
 It may be difficult to convince kids not to trick or treat, but if you can, find a way.
 There is so much entertainment during the Halloween Party that you won’t get everything done even if you don’t trick or treat and don’t do any attractions.